Flickr.com

 VN:F [1.9.22_1171]

-Social out bursts news and comments all within 140 characters.
-Beware of BOTS and corporate censorship.
+The home of free speach.
+Social out bursts, news and comments all within 140 characters.
+Musk has saved twitter from BOTS and corporate censorship.

 Metacafe.com